FAQ: Cost of Attendance (COA)

 Berkeley Haas scholarships are limited and very competitive.
 The criteria for each award varies.

-The Executive MBA uses a separate online scholarship application which students complete once they are admitted into the program.
+The Master of Financial Engineering Program scholarship application deadlines are aligned with the admission application deadlines for each round and will vary from year to year.
 Upon submission, your application will be reviewed by the various scholarship committees.
 Awards are given to students who best meet a scholarship’s criteria, many of which include a short essay.
 We provide a list of Outside Scholarships for opportunities outside of Haas.

 FAQ: Loan Options